“A goal without a plan is just a wish.” – Antoine de Saint-Exupery

 Financial planning is a process whereby one attempts to determine how their assets will cover their liabilities (e.g., retirement).
 There are many interrelated moving parts within the financial planning process, so we first identify three primary components: assets, liabilities, and the investments linking them together.
 We believe this decomposition facilitates a better understanding of the overall process and provides a better perspective for our discussion and evaluation of related products, strategies, and concepts.

+We first discuss two popular products and strategies for retirement planning: annuities and the safe withdrawal rate (SWR).
+We then present our own structured investment income (SII) strategy which is effectively a hybrid approach.
+We highlight the benefits of each strategy and weigh them against potential costs and risks.
 Our SII approach extracts the primary advantages of annuity and SWR strategies (reliable income, liquidity, and capital growth) while addressing two of their major drawbacks (costs and market dependency).
 We isolate the key benefit of annuities (longevity insurance) to create a reliable income stream and then complement it with additional income from an investment portfolio.
 This provides further protection against inflation risk while targeting higher capital growth by transferring risk away from the income and concentrating it in the investment portfolio where it can be rewarded with higher expected return.
+Relying on the dividends and interest but not the principal removes market dependency.
+Moreover, it allows the investment capital to grow unfettered in the background.
+Relative to annuity products and statistical SWR approaches, we believe SII provides a safer, simpler, and more transparent alternative for financial planning and retirement strategies. |

 Figure 1: Structured Investment Income (SII) Reduces Market Dependence